It’s no secret that the market for online courses is big – and it’s getting bigger.

-I know this might sound like I’m over simplifying it, but it is that easy.
+I know this might sound like I’m oversimplifying it, but it IS that simple.
 Think about the problems your friends, colleagues, and family members come to you with… LISTEN TO THEM.

 And then see if you can create a repeatable course that helps people solve problems JUST LIKE THAT.

 Sometimes it’s an acute problem that people need to solve right away.
 For example: How to potty train your puppy (I could have used that one…).
 Other times it’s a lingering problem.
 For example: How to be more confident.

 You can create a profitable course for both types of problems.
 But what I can tell you from my experience is this: The more specific of a problem you solve, the easier it will be to sell your course.